quicwg/multipath/draft-ietf-quic-multipath.md

 Note that this implies that an endpoint may send and receive ACK_MP frames on a path different from the one that carried the acknowledged packets.
-A reasonable default consists in sending ACK_MP frames on the path they acknowledge packets, but the receiver must not assume its peer will do so.
+As noted in {{compute-rtt}} the values computed using the standard algorithm reflect both the characteristics of the path and the scheduling algorithm of ACK_MP frames.
+The estimates will converge faster if the scheduling strategy is stable, but besides that implementations can choose between multiple strategies such as sending ACK_MP frames on the path they acknowledge packets, or sending ACK_MP frames on the shortest path, which results in shorter control loops and thus better performance.

 ## Retransmissions